DakshRathi/MICs-Classsification-Details-Extraction/Readme.md

     - The resulting fine-tuned model requires significantly fewer computational resources while maintaining classification accuracy, enabling faster and more cost-effective processing of large article corpora.

 ## Future Work
-Building upon the current progress of classifying and extracting information from approximately 2,000 articles out of 10,000 from 2008, there are several key areas for future development and expansion of this project:
+Building upon the current progress of classifying and extracting information from 2,081 articles out of 10,218 from 2008, there are several key areas for future development and expansion of this project:

 1. Comprehensive Dataset Processing (2002-2023):
     - Extend the existing pipeline to process the full range of articles from 2002 to 2023